Provided by the UConn School of Medicine and Office of Community and Continuing Medical Education.

 This CME activity has no commercial support associated with it.

-Confidentiality: Other than through the evaluation form, no information is being gathered about people who choose to participate in this program.
+Confidentiality: We are committed to protecting your privacy.
+The information that we collect is for the purpose of awarding CME credits and to evaluate each activity and the educational series as a whole.
+Other than through the evaluation form, no information is being gathered about people who choose to participate in this program.